josauder/procedural_city_generation/doc/index.rst

 You can get the source code at our `Github Page <https://github.com/josauder/procedural_city_generation>`_

-If you have git installed, you can clone the repository with::
+If you have git installed, you can clone the repository instead of downloading it as a .zip archive with::
 	git clone https://github.com/josauder/procedural_city_generation.git